groundlight/python-sdk/docs/docs/installation/6-nvidia-jetson.md

 ## Ready to go!

 You're now ready to start using the Groundlight SDK in your projects.
-For more information on using the SDK, refer to the [API Tokens](/docs/getting-started/api-tokens) and [Building Applications](/docs/building-applications) documentation pages.
+For more information on using the SDK, refer to the [API Tokens](../getting-started/5-api-tokens.md) documentation and the [Building Applications Guide](../guide/).